 Frequently Asked QuestionsDo you have options to help offset credit card fees?

 Yes.
-We have a new product AscentZeroCost that allows most processing fees to be passed along to your guest (consumer) instead of you or your owners paying the fees.
-Let’s check out the surcharge FAQs and more details here.
+We have a product AscentZeroCost which can be integrated into your rental management software that allows most processing fees to be passed along to your guest (consumer) instead of you or your owners paying the fees.
+Check out the surcharge FAQs and more details here.

 We always recommend that you consult with your legal counsel to ensure that your choice is in line with all federal, state, and local laws, as well.